Notes From The Underground by Fyoder Dostoevsky

-The thoughts of the narrator seem like an endless stream of consciousness often leaving us wondering if he really has a point to make?
-He tries to assure us saying “everything that can be said about him, and more particularly about him, he already knows………He has overheard it all, anticipated it all, invented it all.”
-This leaves us realizing that even if he is sure of himself, he is using his on dialog to investigate or maybe really invent a variety of truths and were still left wondering what the point is.
+The narrator’s thoughts seem like an endless stream of consciousness, often leaving us wondering if he really has a point to make.
+He tries to assure us, saying, “Everything that can be said about him, and more particularly about him, he already knows………He has overheard, anticipated, and invented it all.”
+This leaves us realizing that even if he is sure of himself, he is using his own dialog to investigate or invent a variety of truths, and we are still left wondering what the point is.

 The novel begins with the narrator telling us “I am a sick man……..I am a wicked man.”
 He adds to this his declaration that he is “sufficiently educated not to be superstitious, but I am.”
 We also learn that he is also a minor civil servant living in nineteenth-century St. Petersburg, Russia and he has withdrawn into what he calls the “underground” in total alienation and isolation from society.

-The "underground", or mind of the narrator, is full of fears and desires.
-He approaches many of his concerns as a psychologist commenting on industrialism, utopianism, western markets, the grip of science and technology on truth".
+The narrator's "underground", or mind, is full of fears and desires.
+He approaches many of his concerns as a psychologist, commenting on industrialism, utopianism, Western markets, and "the grip of science and technology on truth."

-When this book was written Russia was beginning to absorb the ideas and culture of Western Europe at an accelerated pace and the Underground Man is responding rejecting the new thoughts and feeling man’s free will needs defending.
+When this book was written, Russia was beginning to absorb the ideas and culture of Western Europe at an accelerated pace, and the Underground Man responded by rejecting the new thoughts and feeling that man’s free will needed defending.
 Or perhaps it was just a license to ramble on about everything.

 Quotes